-The Company has entered into certain derivative financial instruments to manage its exposure to interest rate and market risks, including an interest rate swap, with a notional value of \$20 million that matured in May of 2023, and share-price forward contracts with a combined notional amount of \$7.3 million, maturing at varying dates through June 2026.
+The Company enters into certain derivative financial instruments to manage its exposure to market risks, comprised of share-price forward contracts with a combined notional amount of \$8.7 million, maturing at varying dates through June 2027.

 The fair value hierarchy requires the use of observable market inputs whenever such inputs exist.
 A financial instrument is classified to the lowest level of the hierarchy for which a significant input has been considered in measuring fair value.